panel-attack/panel-attack/readme_installmods.md

 Note that running a panel.exe through wine and running a panel.love through a native love installation on the same machine may result in different save locations.

+### Android

+Android is a special case as it is very protective of its internal data and usually does not let users edit the Panel Attack save directory on non-rooted devices.
+That save data usually looks like this:
+  /data/data/org.love2d.android/files/save/

+In early 2023 we changed Panel Attack to save its data in external (user-visible) storage:
+  /Android/data/org.love2d.android/files/save/

+This automatically applies for new installations but old installations may go through a migration process.
+Please ask in the discord for help with this.

 ## Step 2: Unpacking your mod and understanding where it belongs